Faculty Funding Opportunities from LTLC

 • Faculty who have not received research computing funds in the past.

 All funding must be spent by May 1st and any equipment must arrive before June 30 of the fiscal year in which the application is made.
-The form for research computing will close at 5:00pm on March 1, 2024.
+The form for research computing will open in Spring 2025.

 Past Academic Innovation Fund Recipients